feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

 variables.
 It works with variables whose original dtype is datetime, and also with object-like and categorical variables, provided that they can be parsed into datetime format.
 It *cannot* extract features from numerical variables.
+:class:`DatetimeFeatures()` can also extract date and time variables from the dataframe index, provided it can be converted to datetime.

 Oftentimes, datasets contain information related to dates and/or times at which an event occurred.
 In pandas dataframes, these datetime variables can be cast as datetime or,